Sweet Potato vs Yam: What's the Difference?

-If you still aren't sure, an easy trick to tell the difference between sweet potatoes and yams is to look for eyes or buds on the skin.
+If you still aren't sure, an easy trick to tell the difference between sweet potatoes and yams is to look for eyes on the skin.
 Yams develop eyes or buds just like a regular potato, but a sweet potato does not.
-Instead, sweet potatoes may have fine roots on the surface just like beets or carrots.
+Instead, sweet potatoes may have fine roots on their skin, just like beets or carrots.

 What Is a Yam?

 Yams are edible stem tubers native to the tropical regions of Africa and Asia.
 Because yams have dry starchy flesh, they can be stored in humid environments without fear of spoilage.
 This makes them an excellent staple food in the tropical climates where they are grown.

-There are many varieties of yams, but the most cultivated type has pale, white flesh.
-Yams can grow to be quite large, weighing many pounds and measuring multiple feet in length, or they can be the size of a standard potato.
+There are many varieties of yams, but the most cultivated type has pale white flesh.
+Yams can grow to be quite large, weighing many pounds and measuring multiple feet, or they can be the size of a standard potato.

 Are Yams Potatoes?

 Yams are not a type of potato.
 Both are stem tubers that grow underground, but they belong to different botanical families.
 The potato is a part of the nightshade family, which also includes peppers and tomatoes.
 Yams belong to a plant family of flowering vines that surprisingly includes grasses and lilies.

 What Do Yams Taste Like?

 Compared to sweet potatoes, yams have an earthy, neutral taste.
-They can be mildly sweet but mostly take on the flavor of the seasonings used in preparation.
+They can be mildly sweet but mostly take on the flavor of the seasonings used in the dish.
 Yams must be cooked before eating because they are toxic when eaten raw.
 The leaves and stems are also poisonous and must be removed.